markkong318/fruit-park/README.md

-# Slot
+# Fruit Park

-Slot game which is forked from `parcel-pixijs-quickstarter` and apply MVC
+Game which is forked from `parcel-pixijs-quickstarter` and apply MVC

 ### Quick start
 **Node version >= 8.0 (recommended 10.6.0) and NPM >= 5 (recommended 6.1.0)**